 - The graduate program must assign a peer mentor to the Nevada DRIVE Scholar.
 The peer mentor should be an established doctoral student in the Nevada DRIVE Scholar’s graduate program.

 - The Nevada DRIVE Scholar must attend structured seminars and professional development modules to investigate and prepare for careers.

 - The Nevada DRIVE Scholar must receive additional mentorship with a University faculty member other than their doctoral advisor.

-- The Nevada DRIVE Scholar must participate in at least one of the following programs: GradFIT, Gradventure and 3MT
+- The Nevada DRIVE Scholar must participate in at least one of the following programs: GradFIT, Gradventure, GSA Poster Symposium, and/or 3MT.

 - The Nevada DRIVE Scholar’s doctoral advisor must complete or have completed the Graduate School’s Mentoring Mentor’s Workshop.